kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 The squid, momentarily confused by Elara’s illusion, probes it with a tentative appendage.
 Confused, it swings a large tentacle, but the attack passes right through the squid-that-is-not-there.
 Finally realizing the deception, it shifts focus and savagely attacks the boat, its powerful beak tearing into the hull with devastating force.

-Benefiting from the inspiration Elara granted earlier, Halite unleashes the ballista, a devastating shot that tears into the squid’s massive form.
+Benefiting from the inspiration Elara granted earlier, Halite fires the ballista, a devastating shot that tears into the squid’s massive form.
 The bolt rips through its flesh, but the creature remains terrifyingly active.

-Whisper descends from the rigging to join the others on deck, then throwing her javelin with deadly precision.
+Whisper descends from the rigging to join the others on deck, and throws her javelin with deadly precision.
 The creature writhes under the assault but doesn’t slow.

 “Two in the water!”
 Ironfist shouts, attempting to throw a rescue rope to the figure strangely running across the water’s surface with another slung over his shoulder.
 The rope falls pathetically short, landing uselessly in the churning waves.
 Nonetheless, the water-walking sailor closes the distance, and he and the companion he was carrying clambor up the rope onto the deck.
 As soon as he steadies himself, his eyes narrow, fixing on the squid with predatory intensity.
 A crimson thread of arcane energy faintly traces a trail to his chosen prey, marking it with an ethereal brand that he knows will make his every subsequent strike deadly.

 Another human suddenly materializes on deck, adding to the chaotic battle… the third survivor of the shipwreck.
 By his garb, he is clearly a wizard.
 “By the gods, I’m glad you showed up!” he shouts to the crew.
 He reaches into his robes and pulls out a small dart along with something slimy looking.
 He rubs them together and suddenly a sickly shimmering green arrow streaks towards the squid.
-It lands just short of the mark, yet it splashes and the squid flinches as its skin sizzles where the corrosive magic touches.
+It lands just short of the mark, yet it splashes and the squid flinches as its skin sizzles where it is touched by the corrosive magic.

 Kragor stands firm upon the wooden deck, veins throbbing with dark energy.
 Sinister tendrils of unearthly mist coil and writhe from his fingers, weaving through the air like serpents drawn to their prey.
 An invisible curse ensnares the colossal squid, making its gaze falter, its monstrous tentacles flinch with an unseen dread.
-He then pivots to the ship’s ballista, muscles straining beneath his ragged cloak as he heaves the mighty weapon into position.
-The bolt flies with a crack of released tension, slicing through the air.
-It sinks deep into the beast’s flesh with a satisfying, primal thud.
+“Dolor!” screams Kragor, as a pulsating orb of crackling energy leaps from his warhammer, tearing through the air with a piercing whistle.
+It collides with the massive squid’s hide, the impact causing the creature to recoil, its tentacles thrashing violently as the energy sizzles and singes them.

 Mera maneuvers the ship into a better firing position.
 Scarlet’s slender fingers trace intricate patterns in the air, drawing forth a mote of pure elemental fire that dances and trembles above her open palm— a spark of primal energy, bright and hungry.
 With a fluid motion born of wilderness training, she hurls the flame toward the squid’s writhing mass, the blazing projectile arcing through salt-laden wind before striking the creature’s membranous hide, erupting into a consuming conflagration that sears and blisters its pallid flesh.

 ![](remorhaz_route.png)

 “Get ready to aim and fire!”
 Captain Stonebeard bellows as he rapidly reloads the ballista.
-In that fleeting moment, Doctor Pepe emerges like a phantom, his bolt striking true into the squid’s vulnerable flank.
+In that fleeting moment, Doctor Pepe emerges like a phantom, his crossbow bolt striking true into the squid’s vulnerable flank.
 The beast roars in pain, its thick, dark flesh quivering from the impact.

 Enraged and wounded, the colossal squid reacts with malignant fury.
 Its writhing tentacles thrash through the salt-laden air, and one particularly vicious limb finds its mark on Elara, ensaring her.
-Her hands clutches at the slick, unyielding surface of the creature.
+Her hands clutch at the slick, unyielding surface of the creature.
 The harp at her side falls silent as she struggles, caught in the squid’s vice-like grip.

 Another abrupt strike from the squid’s beak leaves a gaping wound in the ship’s hull.
 Thick splinters and dislodged timbers bear silent witness to the beast’s brutal might.
 Amid the clamor of battle, Ingrid’s voice wafts upward from below, barely registering over the cacophony of combat: “Are you sure you wouldn’t like a sandwich?”